Jeff Skinner: Junior

-Professional
+Professional (2010–present)

-Carolina Hurricanes
+Carolina Hurricanes (2010–2018)

 In his first year of eligibility, Skinner was drafted in the first round, seventh overall, by the Carolina Hurricanes in the 2010 NHL Entry Draft.
 At the time of his selection, the Hurricanes’ director of amateur scouting stated ”There’s nobody in the draft that scores goals like Jeff Skinner."
 During his first NHL training camp, he signed a three-year, entry-level contract with the Hurricanes on September 21, 2010, worth $2.7 million.
 On October 7, Skinner made his NHL debut with the opening roster in the Hurricanes' 4–3 win against the Minnesota Wild during the NHL Premiere Series in Helsinki, Finland.
 In 16 minutes of ice time, he had two shots.
 The following day, Skinner recorded his first career NHL point with an assist on Tuomo Ruutu's goal.
 He also scored the game winning shootout goal to become the third-youngest player in NHL history to score a shootout goal.
 On October 20, Skinner scored his first NHL career goal against Jonathan Bernier of the Los Angeles Kings in his fifth game of the season.

 Midway through his rookie campaign, Skinner was named to the 2011 All-Star Game roster as an injury replacement for Sidney Crosby, making him the first member of the 2010 draft class to be named to the All-Star Game, and the first 18-year-old NHL All-Star since Steve Yzerman.
 He was chosen by fellow Hurricane Eric Staal, captain of Team Staal.
 He was later named January 2011's NHL Rookie of the Month.
+As of 2024, Skinner remains the youngest player to play in an NHL All-Star Game.
 At the NHL Awards ceremony on June 22, 2011, in Las Vegas, Nevada, Skinner was awarded the Calder Memorial Trophy as the NHL's top rookie, beating-out fellow rookies Logan Couture of the San Jose Sharks and Michael Grabner of the New York Islanders.
 At that time, he was the NHL's youngest player as well as the first Hurricanes player to ever win the Calder.
 After his successful rookie campaign, Skinner was named to Team Canada's National Team to compete at the 2011 IIHF World Championship, becoming the youngest player in the tournament.
 However, he returned to the Hurricanes lineup for his sophomore season without a medal after Canada placed fifth.
 Skinner began the season strong, recording 12 goals and 12 assists in 30 games to lead the team in scoring, yet it would be cut short due to a hit by Andy Sutton.
 The hit which occurred during a game against the Edmonton Oilers on December 7, 2011, caused Skinner to miss time due to a concussion.
 He eventually returned to the Hurricanes lineup after missing 16 games on January 5, 2012.
-As Skinner slowly accumulated to playing again, he was suspended two games for kicking Scott Nichol of the St. Louis Blues on March 15, 2012.
+As Skinner slowly acclimated to playing again, he was suspended two games for kicking Scott Nichol of the St. Louis Blues on March 15, 2012.